 - External component - a microphone and speech processor worn externally behind the ear, and a transmitter coil worn on the side of the head.

 - Internal component - a receiver/stimulator package surgically implanted in the mastoid bone.
-It receives and translates data into electrical signals that are delivered to electrodes placed in the cochlea.These electrodes stimulate the spiral ganglion cells that innervate the fibres of the auditory nerve.
+It receives and translates data into electrical signals which are delivered to electrodes placed in the cochlea.These electrodes stimulate the spiral ganglion cells that innervate the fibres of the auditory nerve.
 This provides a sensation of hearing.

 General practitioners need to be aware of this technology so that they can refer patients who may benefit from it.
 If a patient who has had an implant joins the practice list it is important to ascertain that there is support in place from a cochlear implant team.